 The Meeting tool allows you to embed a Jitsi meeting directly in the live stage.
-This is done using Jitsi Videobridge, and allows audio-visual conferencing with no or extremely miniscule latency.
-Thank you Jitsi!
+This is done using Jitsi Videobridge, and allows audio-visual conferencing with no or extremely minuscule latency.
+Thanks Jitsi!

-As well as the Meeting feature, which invites everyone present on the stage (audience as well as players) to share their mic and webcam, you can now also use the “individual Jitsi” streaming feature to show only your own stream.
-The Meeting feature is very useful for presentations and training sessions, while the individual Jitsi provides an easy and almost lag-free alternative to RTMP streams.
+As well as the meeting feature, which invites everyone present on the stage (audience as well as players) to share their mic and webcam, you can now also use the “individual Jitsi” streaming feature to show only your own stream.
+The meeting feature is very useful for presentations and training sessions, while the individual Jitsi feature provides an easy and almost lag-free alternative to RTMP streams.

-Click on the Meeting icon in the left-hand menu, and a tool overlay appears at the top of the screen showing a plus sign and “New Room.”
-You will also be asked to share or allow your computer’s webcam and microphone.
+Click on the “Meeting” icon in the left-hand menu, and a tool overlay appears at the top of the screen showing a plus sign and “New Room.”
+You’ll also be asked to share or allow your computer’s webcam and microphone.

 Click on “New Room” and a pop-up window opens asking you to name the room.

-Click “Create Room” and you will see its icon in the overlay.
+Click “Create Room” and you’ll see its icon in the overlay.
 Drag the icon onto the stage.
-You will be asked again to share your webcam and mic.
+You’ll be asked again to share your webcam and mic.

-As with other UpStage media, the Meeting is not visible to others until you turn on the lightbulb icon at the top right of the object.
-You can move the Meeting, resize or rotate it and adjust the transparency before you click the lightbulb icon to reveal it to everyone.
+As with other UpStage media, the meeting isn’t visible to others until you turn on the light bulb icon at the top right of the object.
+You can move the meeting, resize or rotate it and adjust the transparency before you click the light bulb icon to reveal it to everyone.
 At this point everyone – players and audience – on the stage will be invited to join the meeting by sharing their mic and webcam.

 When you roll your cursor over any part of the meeting window, the Jitsi tools will appear along the bottom as well as information in the centre top.
-These tools are visible only to the individual who has moved their cursor over the window, not to everyone on the stage – but anyone can do this, whether they are a logged in player or audience.
+These tools are visible only to the individual who has moved their cursor over the window, not to everyone on the stage, but anyone can do this, whether they’re a logged in player or an audience member.

-There is also the red hang-up button, to leave the meeting.
-If someone does this, they will still be in UpStage, but the Jitsi window will change to show something from Jitsi.org – it could be information about how to embed a meeting, or an ad or something else from Jitsi’s website.
-They will need to reload the stage in order to re-enter the meeting.
+There’s also the red hang-up button, to leave the meeting.
+If someone does this, they’ll still be in UpStage, but the Jitsi window will change to show something from Jitsi.org – it could be information about how to embed a meeting, or an ad or something else from Jitsi’s website.
+The person who left will need to reload the stage in order to re-enter the meeting.

-For these reasons, Meetings should be used with care, and participants need to know how to use (or not use!) the Jitsi tools.
-If you are planning to use a Meeting in a performance, you may want to think about ways to hide these tools, for example putting a prop in front of the meeting so that the tools are covered.
+For these reasons, meetings should be used with care, and participants need to know how to use (or not use!) the Jitsi tools.
+If you’re planning to use a meeting in a performance, you may want to think about ways to hide these tools, for example putting a prop in front of the meeting so that the tools are covered.
 (If you need to access the Jitsi tools when the window is behind a prop, you can do this with the Depth tool).

-If you only need to use a Meeting for audio, you can hide it behind the chat window, or make it small and/or transparent.
-This prevent or make it more difficult for others to find the Jitsi tools.
+If you only need to use Meeting for audio, you can hide it behind the chat window, or make it small and/or transparent.
+This prevents or make it more difficult for others to find the Jitsi tools.

 Place an individual Jitsi stream on the stage

 Click on the Meeting tool icon in the left-hand toolbar and the overlay opens.
-You will be asked to share or allow your computer’s webcam and microphone.
-Once you have done this, you will see a thumbnail of your webcam in the overlay.
+You’ll be asked to share or allow your computer’s webcam and microphone.
+Once you’ve done this, you’ll see a thumbnail of your webcam in the overlay.

 If you need to mute your individual Jitsi stream, you may be able to do this by right-clicking on the stream’s thumbnail in the overlay.
 However, it will vary depending on the browser you are using and some may be easier to mute than others.